hoffmanh/GettingandCleaningData/README.md

 First the script reads the test and training datasets individually, along with the activity labels and subjects.

-1. The test and training datasets are combined using the rbind command.
+1. The test and training datasets are combined using the `rbind` command.

-2. Only the variables corresponding to means and standard deviations for each measurement are extracted using the grep command.
+2. Only the variables corresponding to means and standard deviations for each measurement are extracted using the `grep` command.
 The activity and subject labels are preserved.

 3. The activity variable was initially coded 1 - 6.
-This variable is converted to a factor and the levels are changed to a description of the activity.
+This variable is converted to a factor and the levels are changed to a description of the activity using `fct_recode`.

 4. There are numerous abbreviations in the variable names.
 The variable names are made to be more descriptive.

-5. The average of each variable for each activity and each subject is computed using group_by and summarise.
+5. The average of each variable for each activity and each subject is computed using `group_by` and `summarise`.
 This is assigned to a new dataset (averages).